WordPress Installation on Debian 12 with the LAMP Stack and PHP 8

 javiercruces@IWEB:/var/www$ sudo chown -R www-data:www-data wordpress/

-Once all this is set up, we can now access our browser and go to our domain to start installing WordPress.
+Once all this is configured, we can access our domain via a browser to start the WordPress installation.

 Web installation

-We access the URL we have set in the ServerName of our virtual site and also set in the hosts file.
+We will access the URL defined in the ServerName of our virtual site and configured in the /etc/hosts file.

-The first thing is to select the language:
+The first step is to select the language:

 Untitled

-Below is a brief explanation of what the CMS WordPress is:
+Below, a brief explanation of the WordPress CMS will be displayed:

 Untitled

-You will now need to enter the user data and the name of the database you created earlier:
+You will now need to enter the user details and the name of the database created earlier:

 Untitled

-Once the correct data is entered, we will continue with the installation:
+Once the correct data is entered, we will proceed with the installation:

 Untitled

-Now you must enter the data for your WordPress site, such as the site name and the creation of an administrator user so that you can later access wp-admin:
+Now you must enter the information for your WordPress site, such as the site name and the creation of an administrator user to later access the wp-admin panel:

 Untitled